Bitradio Trading 5.3% Higher This Week (BRO)

-Bitradio (CURRENCY:BRO) traded 0.5% lower against the US dollar during the twenty-four hour period ending at 19:00 PM Eastern on August 28th.
-During the last seven days, Bitradio has traded 5.3% higher against the US dollar.
-Bitradio has a total market cap of $80,551.07 and approximately $17.00 worth of Bitradio was traded on exchanges in the last 24 hours.
-One Bitradio coin can now be purchased for $0.0078 or 0.00000016 BTC on popular cryptocurrency exchanges.
+Bitradio (CURRENCY:BRO) traded down 0.5% against the U.S. dollar during the one day period ending at 13:00 PM E.T. on August 30th.
+In the last week, Bitradio has traded up 5.3% against the U.S. dollar.
+Bitradio has a market cap of $80,551.07 and approximately $17.00 worth of Bitradio was traded on exchanges in the last day.
+One Bitradio coin can currently be purchased for about $0.0078 or 0.00000016 BTC on popular exchanges.

 - Particl (PART) traded up 4.6% against the dollar and now trades at $1.66 or 0.00003413 BTC.